How To Make Organic Paint For Kids

 A binder can also help a pigment be solid and opaque (not letting light through) or light and translucent (where light can be seen through it).
 For this simple introduction I recommend you use a safe water-based binder to teach these principles.

-Organic Natural Ink, Paint, and Dye Activities
+Ink, Paint, Dye

-Identify Pigment Sources
+Identify Paint Sources

 Start the conversation by asking students where our ancestors might have found pigments without art stores around.
 Once they collectively come up with ideas, head outdoors for observation.